How to Upgrade Motherboard and CPU without Reinstalling Windows

 Step Ⅱ: create bootable media for universal restore

-After replacing motherboard and CPU, your Windows may fail to boot, so you need to create a bootable media in advance.
+After replacing the motherboard and CPU, your Windows may fail to boot, so you need to create a bootable media in advance.

 Go to Tools > Create Bootable Media to make it.